All Articles

 Read More

-Results of the phase 3, randomized ARIEL4 trial demonstrate that patients with BRCA-mutated advanced, relapsed ovarian cancer derive significant progression-free survival benefit from rucaparib therapy compared with standard-of-care chemotherapy, with the emergence of no new safety signals.
+Pooled analysis data from the PRIMA, NOVA, and NORA trials suggest that patients with BRCA-mutated ovarian cancer derive a significant progression-free survival benefit from niraparib maintenance treatment, with no new safety signals.

 Read More